-The past has a lot of information that shows how major issues of the time were dealt with.
-Hindsight makes it easy to identify trends, responses and mistakes.
-Looking at the issues of today, the same trends are apparent as are the same responses and the same mistakes are being made.
+When you look at information from the past you can see how major issues of the time were dealt with.
+You can easily identify trends, responses and mistakes.
+When you look at the issues of today, you can identify the same trends, see the same responses and identify the same mistakes.
 It’s not rocket science to know if you keep doing the same things there will be the same outcomes.
 Lessons can be learnt from the past but very few countries look at the past or even learn from them.
 It means the future is easy to see and the same mistakes are repeated over and over.

 Are You Ready for a Financial Crash?